amunategui/amunategui.github.io/_posts/2016-01-11-anomaly-detection-h2o.md

 <p style="text-align:center">
 <img src="../img/posts/anomaly-detection-h2o/auc_0.771.png" alt="AUC Chart" style='padding:1px; border:1px solid #021a40; width: 50%; height: 50%'></p>
 <BR>
-An AUC of 0.771, an improvment over our original random forest model of 0.757 while using less observations!
+An AUC of 0.771, an improvement over our original random forest model of 0.757 while using less observations!

 Let's try the same model on the hard to reconstruct portion: